Try Bay Alarm Medical Risk Free for 15-Days

 Unboxing my SOS Smartwatch

 As advertised, the watch was ready to go out of the box.
-I didn’t need to download anything on my smartphone or log in.
-In fact, you don’t need a smartphone–or even an internet-capable device of any kind–to use the SOS Smartwatch.
+You don’t need a smartphone — or even an internet-capable device — to use the SOS Smartwatch.

-After I got it situated on my wrist, I opened up the pedometer app and took a walk around my house.
+After I got it situated on my wrist, I opened the pedometer app and went for a walk.
 The step counter seemed accurate.
-For fitness enthusiasts, you can even change your daily step goal.
+Fitness enthusiasts can even change their daily step goals.
 There’s also a weather app that allows you to check the weather in your current location.

 Checking out my SOS Smartwatch's features